 I replicate the results in multiple robustness checks.
 In the first set of robustness tests, I ensure that the findings are not driven by a misunderstanding of the instructions, survey-taking fatigue, or inattentive participants - all of which would increase survey noise and thus could potentially conceal treatment effects.
 In Column 2 of Table 3, I exclude participants who initially answer one of the control questions incorrectly which could indicate a lack of understanding.
 In Column 3, I restrict the analysis to the first three redistribution decisions each participant makes, which would arguably be less affected by survey fatigue.
 In Column 4, I exclude the 25% of participants with the lowest response duration to drop participants who might "speed through" the survey.

 All three specifications replicate the main results.
 Moreover, I obtain virtually identical results if I control for respondents' demographic background (Column 5).

-Second, one might be concerned that the direct effect of the piece-rates on earnings is too salient and crowds out attention to situational influence.
+Second, one might be concerned that the direct effect of the piece-rates on earnings is too salient and crowds out attention to circumstances' effect on choices.
 For example, a disadvantaged worker who completes 15 tasks and earns only \$1.50 would have earned \$7.50 with a high piece-rate.
 Spectators might primarily think about this difference and thereby overlook that the worker would also have worked much harder (e.g., complete 35 tasks for a payment of \$17.50).
-In other words, spectators might primarily focus on the fact that, for the same effort choice, the disadvantaged worker would have earned more with a higher piece-rate and simply forget that a higher piece-rate would also have changed his effort choice.
-However, evidence from an additional experiment (robustness study: equal rates, n = 661) does not support this explanation.
-The experiment relies on a between-subject treatment-control variation which is analogous to the main study but keeps the realized piece-rate of both workers constant.14 As before, both workers have identical expectations about their piece-rate (\$0.10 or \$0.50 with an equal chance) in the control condition.
-In the treatment condition, worker A expects to earn either \$0.50 or \$0.90, whereas worker B expects to earn only \$0.10 or \$0.50.
+However, evidence from two additional experimental conditions that I ran in parallel to the main study does not support this explanation ("equal rates" conditions, n = 661, Appendix B.3 provides further details).
+The two conditions keep the realized piece-rate of both workers constant.
+In the control "equal rates" condition - analogously to the main experiment - both workers have identical expectations about their piece-rate (\$0.10 or \$0.50 with an equal chance).
+In the treatment "equal rates" condition, worker A expects to earn either \$0.50 or \$0.90, whereas worker B expects to earn only \$0.10 or \$0.50.
 Thus, worker A is advantaged by situational influence and encouraged to work hard, whereas worker B is disadvantaged and discouraged from working hard.
-However, in both conditions, chance determines that both workers earn the same rate of \$0.50, so that their initial earnings are fully proportional to their effort.15 Consequently, there is no direct piece-rate effect on payments that could distract spectators.
-Turning to the results, I detect no significant difference in merit judgments across the two conditions.
-Spectators accept that earnings move proportionally with effort in both conditions.
-They reward effort - irrespective of whether or not it is shaped by situational influence.
-This independent robustness experiment thus fully replicates the main results.
-Again, the null result is obtained with high precision.
-The 95% confidence interval rules out even small treatment effects (above 0.9 pp), and I observe a null effect in each of the seven effort scenarios (Table B.1, Panel B).
+However, in both conditions, chance determines that both workers earn the same rate of \$0.50, so that their initial earnings are fully proportional to their effort.
+Consequently, there is no direct piece-rate effect on payments that could distract spectators.
+Still, this independent robustness experiment fully replicates the main results.
+I detect no significant difference in merit judgments across the two conditions.
+Again, the null result is obtained with high precision (Table B.4).